-The Barcelona Edit began as the singular vision of Andrea Fellman who wanted to support other international women by creating an online destination where they could find resources, community, and editorials that reflect the Mediterranean lifestyle and local living.
+The Barcelona Edit began as the singular vision of Andrea Fellman who wanted to support other internationals by creating an online destination where they could find resources, community, and articles that reflect the Mediterranean lifestyle and local living.
 Andrea’s natural curiosity has led her and her family through many adventures around the globe.
-Since her move to Barcelona in 2016, she has grown completely smitten with the city and wanted to create a publication and online resource where that could be expressed and shared with other international women.
+Since her move to Barcelona in 2016, she has grown completely smitten with the city and wanted to create a publication and online resource where that could be expressed and shared with the international community.

-At The Barcelona Edit, you can find fresh stories and unique editorials that highlight the exceptional lifestyle Barcelona offers.
+At The Barcelona Edit, you can find fresh stories that highlight the exceptional lifestyle Barcelona offers.
 And because we want to offer you the real-life connection that is the cornerstone of building lasting friendships in a new city, The Barcelona Edit conducts community events and signature experiences that give our readers an opportunity to meet each other, engage with local businesses, and explore the vibrant Catalan culture and way of life.
-Beginning in 2020, our resource directory will offer relevant and curated referrals for everything from yoga studios and specialty stores to the best services in the city.
+Our resource directory offers relevant and curated referrals for everything from yoga studios and specialty stores to the best services in the city.

 Founder & Creative Director